PatrykP3/Recruitment2/README.md

 # Recruitment2

 It's a solution to recruitment task.
-Initial , incomplete state presents results of recruitment programming session.
+Initial, incomplete state presents results of recruitment programming session.
 I want to evolve it first to have fully working solution and then possibly "springifie" it.

 Time for the task: 15 minutes for analysis and questions, 75 minutes for coding.